Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: The transcendental equations

 with

-Here $\mu_{1,2}$ are obtained by inversely solving Eq.~(\ref{eq_bulkspectrum}).
-Note that $\mu_{2}$ is always real in the whole energy region (see Fig.~\ref{fig_bulkspectrum}), while $\mu_{1}$ can be real in the energy subregions I,1 and II,2 or imaginary in the energy subregions I,2 and II,1 [see Fig.~\ref{fig_bulkspectrum}(b)].

-Imposing the hard-wall boundary condition to the eigenfunction, i.e., $\Psi(R,\varphi,z)=0$, we obtain four equations on the expansion coefficients $c_{1,2,3,4}$ (for details see appendix~\ref{Appendix_b}).
-The determinant of the coefficient matrix must be zero, such that we have the following transcendental equations~\cite{Li-lirui:2024we} \begin{widetext}

-\end{widetext} Note that the `$\pm$' signs respectively give rise to the transcendental equation in the energy regions I/II.
+The `$\pm$' signs in Eq.~(\ref{eq_transc}) correspond to two energy regions~\cite{Li-lirui:2024we}.
 The energy eigenvalue $E$ is the only unknown in Eq.~(\ref{eq_transc}).
 We can obtain the hole subband dispersions $E(k_{z})$ via numerically solving Eq.~(\ref{eq_transc}).
-Once an eigenvalue $E$ is obtained, we can solve the coefficients $c_{1,2,3,4}$ from the matrix equation (see appendix~\ref{Appendix_b}), such that the eigenfunction corresponding to $E$ is also known~\cite{RL2021}.
+Once an eigenvalue $E$ is obtained, the corresponding eigenfunction can also be obtained (see appendix~\ref{Appendix_b})~\cite{RL2021}.
+Note that in most cases, the plus sign `+' transcendental equation (\ref{eq_transc}) alone already gives the subband energies in the most interested range of the wave vector $k_{z}$.

-We discuss here both the energy eigenvalues and the corresponding eigenfunctions at the special wave vector site $k_{z}=0$.
-They are important in constructing the low-energy effective Hamiltonian of the hole gas (see Sec.~\ref{sec_effhamiltonian}).
-Also, several studies have studied the hole $g$-factor at this site by using the spherical approximation~\cite{PhysRevB.76.073313,PhysRevB.78.033307,PhysRevB.79.155323}.
-When $k_{z}=0$, only energy region I exists [see Fig.~\ref{fig_bulkspectrum}(a)], and the plus sign `+' transcendental equation (\ref{eq_transc}) can be reduced to two independent equations, one reads~\cite{Li-lirui:2024we}
+Both the energy eigenvalues and eigenfunctions at the wave vector site $k_{z}=0$ are important in constructing the low-energy effective Hamiltonian of the hole gas (see Sec.~\ref{sec_effhamiltonian}).
+Several studies have also studied the hole $g$-factor at this site by using the spherical approximation~\cite{PhysRevB.76.073313,PhysRevB.78.033307,PhysRevB.79.155323}.
+When $k_{z}=0$, the plus sign `+' transcendental equation (\ref{eq_transc}) can be reduced to two independent equations~\cite{Li-lirui:2024we}.
+The eigenfunctions now always have two vanishing components, i.e., either $\Psi_{1,3}(r)$ or $\Psi_{2,4}(r)$ are zero (see appendix~\ref{Appendix_b})~\cite{PhysRevB.79.155323,PhysRevB.84.195314,RL2021}.